farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex4_eDiscovery_Alert.md

 	- Email recipients: Expand the **Set your recipients** section and verify the **Recipients** value is **TenantAdmins**

-8. At the top of the pane, select the **Edit policy** button.
+6. At the top of the pane, select the **Edit policy** button.

-9. On the **eDiscovery search started or exported** window, the only setting that can be edited for this default policy is the **Email recipients** setting.
+7. On the **eDiscovery search started or exported** window, the only setting that can be edited for this default policy is the **Email recipients** setting.
 This window enables you to edit the email recipients who are notified when this policy is triggered.
 You will not change the value here; instead, the purpose of this step is to show you how to change the recipient list in your real-world implementations for any of the default system policies.
 Select the **Cancel** button at the bottom of the window.

-10. On the **eDiscovery search started or exported** pane, select the **X** in the upper-right corner to close it. <br/>
+8. On the **eDiscovery search started or exported** pane, select the **X** in the upper-right corner to close it. <br/>

-	**Note:** You can also edit a policy's setting by selecting the vertical ellipsis icon under the **Actions** column at the far right end of the policy's row on the **Aleert Policy** window.
+	**Note:** You can also edit a policy's setting by selecting the vertical ellipsis icon under the **Actions** column at the far right end of the policy's row on the **Alert Policy** window.

-11. Leave all the Edge browser tabs open for the next task.
+9. Leave all the Edge browser tabs open for the next task.

 You have now reviewed the default Microsoft 365 eDiscovery alert that notifies tenant admins when an eDiscovery search is created or exported.